instructure/aws_dcos_terraform/README.md

 # Notes

 ### Docker Notes

 Currently, the `dcos_generate_config.sh` script only runs in linux and itself makes use of docker.
 To make this work on OSX, the script that builds the bootstrap package runs a priviliged docker image and requires that you use a docker setup where the host can properly use volumes in arbitary locations.
 On OSX, this means using either Docker For Mac of dinghy, on linux, it should just work

+### Roadmap

+- Add in a VPC module for a basic VPC setup
+- Create a 'root' module that replicates almost everything the default DC/OS cloudformation does
+- Add in Cloudwatch monitoring
+- Add in more machine options, such as spot block and spot fleet support

+### Contributing

+All contributions are welcome!
+To contribute:

+1. Open an issue dicsussing any major changes you want to make (for smaller changes, feel free to skip this)
+2. Fork the project
+3. Make your changes and run the validate.sh script to ensure it doesn't have any errors
+4. Open a pull request